mattmadairy/DH_Member_DB/01 - features to add.md

 main gui print formatting: format gui tab print screen - solve wrapping issue & double spacing.

-full member report - save as pdf functionality. button currently creates a txt file & opens the notepad
-    #from reportlab.lib.pagesizes import letter
-    #from reportlab.pdfgen import canvas
+full member report - format bottom section with seperators and spaces. add back print function

+waivers - need to figure out whether or not to use year. need to evaluate how long the waiver is good for

+roles
+committees

+import csv for meeting attendance captured from the card reader system.

 background images
 icon images
-waivers - report works, need to figure out whether or not to use year.

-roles
-committees

-future integration with data captured from the card reader system.

 log in/user accounts
 logging actions
 web app